Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 - word order of the dialect being spoken (here, all is given in the "standard" / most common form)

 #### Case 1: After lexicalisation and re-analysis
-Lexialisation and re-analysis if the process of a word being solidified as a disctinct concept, independent of the roots that formed it.
+Lexialisation and re-analysis if the process of a word being solidified as a distinct concept, independent of the roots that formed it.
 This leads to a re-analysis of stress patterns in that word; for example "MLAIwhiidii" (stress on the first syllable, since "whi-" is an infix) would be lexiacalised to "MlaiWHIIdii" with so-called "regular" penultimate stress.

 In many cases this will change meaning.
 For example, "MlaiWHIIdii" could be lexicalised as the name for the language, but "MLAIwhiidii" be the word for noise, chatter, or ambient talking (i.e. absence of silence).
 In fact, this is exactly how these words work, and some native speakers may not even consciously realise how related they are.

-In this case, new infixes can be added as normal - -since the word was re-analysed, the original infix can be ignored, as native speakers no longer see it as an infix.
+In this case, new infixes can be added as normal -- since the word was re-analysed, the original infix can be ignored, as native speakers no longer see it as an infix.

 #### Case 2: No Re-analysis
 In this case, there is an order of infixes based on type.